official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-3.md

 to prepare them and when we would have to make funding available and on what scale;

-133 Minute Manning to Prime Minister, 22 July 2002, ‘Iraq Meeting: 23 July: Annotated Agenda’.
+[^133]: Minute Manning to Prime Minister, 22 July 2002, ‘Iraq Meeting: 23 July: Annotated Agenda’.

 58

-The Report of the Iraq Inquiry3.3  |  Development of UK strategy and options, April to July 2002

 use of biological or chemical weapons;